adutt1010/cse15l-lab-reports/report5.md

 ```

 - To fix the bugs, you must edit the code in the last `while` loop in the file `ListExamples.java`.
 In the last `while` loop, at line 44, you should change `index1` to `index2`.
 If you run the tests now, you will see that all the tests pass.

+## Reflection

+In the second half of this quarter I learned how to use vim.
+I believe this is a huge asset and can be used for text file editiing.
+I believe that this is a huge component in CSE 30.
+I also became extremely comfortable with github in the second half learning how to fork repositories and push changes.
+This would be incredibly useful when working on projects comprising of teams of multiple people.
+We even learned how to debug using jdb.
+This enables us to isolate bugs by going through the program line by line.